In a Nutshell. Mini reviews of movies old and new. No fuss. No spoilers. And often no sleep.

 Iron Man (2008)

-Iron Man origin story that sadly lacks a good villain, a factor that could've been easily compensated for by elevating the conflict between Tony and his limitations, or between his conscience and his past, but unfortunately neither of those things are given enough attention.
+An Iron Man origin story that sadly lacks a good villain, a factor that could've been easily compensated for by elevating the conflict between Tony and his limitations, or between his conscience and his past, but unfortunately neither of those things are given enough attention.
 Most of the time it really doesn't matter because Robert Downey Jr is simply amazing as the arrogant, billionaire playboy with the silver tongue and well-groomed facial hair.
 He makes the film more than the sum of its parts.
-Without him it would be just another superhero film.
+Without him, it would be just another superhero film.

-4 Stark raving awesome out of 5
+4 Stark raving awesomes out of 5

-Thursday 20 September 2012
+Thursday, 20 September 2012

 Dream Home (2010)